TasvirChi/platform-install-packages/doc/building_kaltura_debs_howto.md

 8. once all debs are built, use:
 $ cd /root/repo/path && sudo reprepro --basedir=. includedeb jupiter ~jess/sources/platform-install-packages/deb/path/to/deb

-9. run sanity on the test machine using kaltura-sanity.sh and make sure all passes successfully.
+9. run sanity on the test machine using borhan-sanity.sh and make sure all passes successfully.